pmean/build-website/text/00/kaplan.md

 other less severe outcomes like how long until a cancer relapse, or how long until an infection occurs.
 Sometimes it can even be used for a positive outcome, like how long it takes for a couple to conceive.
-But for the rest of this example, we\'ll keep things simple by assuming that the outcome is time until death.
+But for the rest of this example, we'll keep things simple by assuming that the outcome is time until death.

 Estimating a survival curve is often complicated by the uncooperative